deividfoggi/M365-Usage-Collector/README.md

 Setup

-1. Download the last version of this module from releases page:
+1. Download the last version of this module from releases page.
+2. Extract the entire .zip file.
-2. Open Windows PowerShell using the option Run as Administrator
+3. Open Windows PowerShell using the option Run as Administrator.
+4. Access the extracted root folder.
-3. Ajust the execution policy:
+5. Ajust the execution policy:

     Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope LocalMachine